Pretty-Good-Freedom-Tech/bounties/README.md

-A repository of bounties for the freedom technology space.
+A repository of bounties and potential projects for the freedom technology space.

 Draft format only unless otherwise specified.